 Welcome at the reserve

 Meet Abhay or one of the local naturalists.
-A warm cup of herbal tea grown on the property sets the tone before you head in.
+Cup of herbal tea grown on the property before you head in.

 8:20 AM